MageSlayer/paludis-gentoo-patches/doc/HOWTO.rst

     http://svn.berlios.de/viewcvs/*checkout*/paludis/overlay/sys-apps/paludis/paludis-0.ebuild

 You'll need libebt, eselect and subversion.

-You should seriously consider grabbing an svn snapshot of eselect if 1.0.2 hasn't been released yet.
+..
+Important:: You should seriously consider grabbing an svn snapshot of eselect if 1.0.2 hasn't been released yet, or you will encounter weird "You are not root" errors even when you're root.

 Make sure the test suite passes (either FEATURES="test" for Portage, or 'make check').
 If it fails, don't continue until you figure out why.